 Model a healthy balance

 People typically do what they see other people do.
 So a team with a workaholic manager may be more likely to skew their own work-life balance.
 But a team with a manager that models a healthy balance is more likely to work on cultivating their own.
 Essentially, if you’re going to spend time encouraging a healthy work-life balance, you, as the manager or employer, should also be working toward cultivating that balance in your own life.
-Doing so both helps employees see how to do it, and it also makes your own encouragement feel more genuine.
+Doing so helps employees see how to do it, and it makes your own encouragement feel more genuine.

 Utilize fun programs and events